 Caffeine and endometriosis?

 Caffeine is really bad for Endometriosis.
-But why?

 Caffeine is found in coffee beans, tea leaves, and cacao beans.